kercre123/wire-picovoice-pod/README.md

 	- Enable `Messaging` feature in webViz Features tab
 - Play a message for <name>
 	- Enable `Messaging` feature in webViz Features tab
+- Play keepaway
+	- This may only be a feature in 1.5 and lower

 ## Credits